giordi91/giordi91.github.io/content/post/simdCompaction2.md

 ![intro](../images/15_simd_compression/chart2.png)

-My gut feeling was telling me all this swizzling might have killed completely the benefit of SIMD usage but probably the problem is so memory bound that is taking little or no effect as we can see from the graph.
+My gut feeling was telling me all this swizzling might have killed completely the benefit of SIMD usage but we are memory bound so there is not much difference.

 # Conclusion